swinton/gcsms/README.md

 It's unique and is the preferred way of referring to messaging lists when using gcsms in other scripts for automation.
 IDs always start with `:`.
-Also, you can have multiple messaging lists with identical names but each will have unique IDs.
+Also, you can have multiple messaging lists with identical names but each will have a unique ID.

 You can see a list of all the messaging lists you have joined (which includes all the ones you create/own):